SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    > Redis is single thread per process, voltDB can have multiple threads within
    > a single process, but they are all bound to differnt cores so that they
-   > won't touch the same query at the same time.
+   > won't touch the same query at the same time (violated)

 # Latches Overview